 Someone seriously needs to stake or bullet every immortal in Underworld: Blood Wars.
 That way, we can be spared another sequel.

-Pursued by both Vampires and Lycan, and double-crossed by Semira of the Eastern Coven, Selene turns to the Nordic Coven for refuge.
-Together with Vidar, the Elder of the Nords, and his daughter Lena, Selene then repels an invasion by the Eastern Coven.
-In the process, discovering the fate of her Lycan-Vampire hybrid lover, Michael.
+Pursued by both Vampires and Lycans, and double-crossed by Semira of the Eastern Coven, Selene turns to the Nordic Coven for refuge.
+Together with Vidar, the Elder of the Nords, and Vidar’s daughter Lena, Selene then repels a brutal invasion by the Eastern Coven.
+In the process, she discovers the tragic fate of her missing Lycan-Vampire hybrid lover, Michael.

 I made a mistake.
 Before watching Underworld: Blood Wars, I didn’t revisit the synopses on Wikipedia.

-On top of which there is the fact that there is really no more story to tell.
-Something which Underworld: Blood Wars will thoroughly convince you about.
-The conflict really ended long ago in Underworld: Evolution (2006) with the slaying of every major antagonist.
-All three movies that followed were but tenuous efforts to milk the franchise further.
-There was a bit of promise with Underworld: Awakening (2012), with the inclusion of the human world into the conflict.
-Inexplicably, there was scant reference in this new episode.
-Once more it’s back to sexy vampires against feral lycans.
-Seriously, someone needs to stake or silver bullet every one of these undeads.
-The story is long dead.
-Please stay dead.
+On top of which is the fact that there is truly no more story to tell, just half an hour of watching Underworld: Blood Wars will thoroughly convince you of this.
+The conflict ended long ago in Underworld: Evolution (2006) with the slaying of every major antagonist.
+All three sequels that followed were but tenuous efforts to milk the franchise further.

 Check out my other snappy movie reviews!